rblades/dhworkbook_master/docs/module-4/Exercises.md

 ## Exercise 7: RAW
 ### Quick Charts Using RAW

 A quick chart can be a handy thing to have.
 Google spreadsheets, Microsoft Excel, and a host of other programs can make excellent charts quickly with their wizard functions.
 Never hesitate to turn to these.
 However, they are not always good with non-numeric data.
-In module 3, you used the NER to extract place names from a text.
-After some further munging with regex, you might have ended up with a CSV that looks like [this similar CSV](https://raw.githubusercontent.com/hist3907b-winter2015/module4-holes/master/texas.csv).
+In [Module 3](../module-3/Exercises/#going-further), you used the Stanford Named Entity Recognizer to extract place names from a text.
+After some further munging with regex, you might have ended up with a CSV that looks like [the Texas CSV](https://raw.githubusercontent.com/hist3907b-winter2015/module4-holes/master/texas.csv).
 Can we do a quick visualization of this information?
 One useful tool is [RAW](http://app.rawgraphs.io/).

-1. Open RAW in a new window
+1. Open RAW in a new window.
 2. Copy the table of data of places mentioned in the Texan correspondence, and paste it into the data input box at the top of the RAW screen.

 **Oh no, an error!**